Streams, swamps, marshes and bodies of brackish water

 Rainbow snakes are primarily found in the southeast United States.
 In the Chesapeake Bay watershed, they can be found in southern Maryland and eastern Virginia.

 Tadpoles, small frogs and American eels

-The rainbow snake grows to 3 to 4 feet long, with a glossy, iridescent body.
-It has a bluish-black back with three red stripes running lengthwise, and a red or pink underside with 2 to 3 rows of black spots.
+The rainbow snake grows to three to four feet in length.
+It has a glossy, iridescent body and a bluish-black back.
+Three red stripes run lengthwise on the snake.
+Its underside is red or pink with two to three rows of black spots.
 There is a yellow tint on its head and sides.
 It has a short tail with a sharp tip.

 Juvenile rainbow snakes eat an assortment of fish, salamanders, tadpoles, earthworms and small frogs.
 Once fully mature, adult rainbow snakes prey only on American eels.
 Rainbow snakes eat their prey alive, typically swallowing it headfirst.

 It is not aggressive and does not bite, nor is it capable of injuring a predator with its tail.
 When threatened, the rainbow snake may send out warning signals by coiling its body and placing its head down while raising its tail in the air.

 Rainbow snakes reach sexual maturity at two to three years and breed once yearly, typically in the late spring or early summer.
 Rainbow snakes build nests, where the female lays about 20 eggs.
 She stays with her eggs until they hatch in the fall.
 Once hatched, the young receive no parenting.

 The rainbow snake’s exact lifespan is unknown.
 However, its close relative, the mud snake, has been known to live up to 19 years in the wild.
 It is likely that the rainbow snake has a similar lifespan.